thomasrosales/django-dump-object/README.md

 ## Installation

-Into of any app folder copy & paste the folder management/ int he root path.
+Into of any app folder copy & paste the folder management/ in the root path.

 ## Usage
 Notice that the --attr-filter and --attr-val are list of values, besides the --attr-filter is the building of the field model and the query filter.
 For Example: id__exac